 \section{Real \textbf{\textit{vs}} Synthetic Blur}

-Using the RSBlur dataset, we analyze the difference between the generation processes of real and synthetic blur.
-Specifically, we first compare the overall generation process of real and synthetic blur, and discover factors that can introduce dominant difference between them.
-Then we analyze each factor one by one and discuss a way to address each of them building our blur synthesis pipeline.
-In our paper, we focus on the blur synthesis strategy based on a high-speed camera~\cite{Nah_2017_CVPR,Nah_NTIRE19}, but our analysis also applies to blur-model-based blur synthesis strategy.
+Using the RSBlur dataset, we analyze the difference between the generation process of real and synthetic blur.
+Specifically, we first compare the overall generation process of real and synthetic blur, and discover factors that can introduce the dominant difference between them.
+Then, we analyze each factor one by one and discuss how to address them by building our blur synthesis pipeline.

 In the case of real blur, camera sensors accumulate incoming light during the exposure time to capture an image.
-During this process, blur and photon shot noise are introduced due to the camera and object motion, and due to the fluctuation of photons, respectively.
-The limited dynamic range of sensors introduce saturated pixels.
-The captured light is then converted to analog electronic signals and then to digital signals.
-During this conversion, additional noise such as dark current noise, readout noise and quantization noise can be added.
-Then the image is processed through the camera ISP, which performs white balance, demosaicing, color space conversion and other nonlinear operations that distort the blur pattern and noise distribution.
+During this process, blur and photon shot noise are introduced due to camera and object motion, and due to the fluctuation of photons, respectively.
+The limited dynamic range of sensors introduces saturated pixels.
+The captured light is converted to analog electrical signals and then to digital signals.
+During this conversion, additional noise such as dark current noise and quantization noise is added.
+The image is then processed by a camera ISP, which performs white balance, demosaicing, color space conversion, and other nonlinear operation that distort the blur pattern and noise distribution.

 During this process, an image is converted through multiple color spaces.
-Before the camera ISP, an image is in the camera raw space, which is device-dependent.
+Before the camera ISP, an image is in the camera RAW space, which is device-dependent.
 The image is then converted to the linear sRGB space, and then to the nonlinear sRGB space.
 In the rest of the paper, we refer to the linear sRGB space as the linear space, and the nonlinear sRGB space as the sRGB space.

-On the other hand, the blurred image generation processes of the widely used datasets, e.g., GoPro~\cite{Nah-CVPR17}, DVD~\cite{Su-CVPR17}, and REDS~\cite{Nah_NTIRE19}, are much simpler.
+On the other hand, the blurred image generation processes of the widely used datasets, e.g., GoPro~\cite{Nah_2017_CVPR}, DVD~\cite{Su-CVPR17}, and REDS~\cite{Nah_NTIRE19}, are much simpler.
 They use sharp images in the sRGB space consecutively captured by a high-speed camera.
-The sharp images are optionally interpolated to increase the frame rate~\cite{Su-CVPR17,Nah_2017_CVPR}.
+The sharp images are optionally interpolated to increase the frame rate~\cite{Su-CVPR17,Nah_NTIRE19}.
 Then, they are converted to the linear space, and averaged together to produce a blurred image.
 The blurred image is converted to the sRGB space.
 For conversion between the linear to sRGB spaces, GoPro uses a gamma curve with $\gamma=2.2$ while REDS uses a CRF estimated from a GOPRO6 camera.